cranndarach/namegen/README.md

 # To generate a list of names (in this example, 10).
 # The same additional parameters can be set here.
-generate_many(clusters, vowels. how_many=10)
+generate_many(clusters, vowels, how_many=10)
 ```

 ## License and use

-This software is licensed under the terms of the MIT license, copyright (c) 2016
+This *software* is licensed under the terms of the MIT license, copyright (c) 2016
+R. Steiner, meaning roughly that you can use, modify, and distribute it as you
+like as long as you give credit (see [LICENSE.md](./LICENSE.md) for details).
-R. Steiner.
-You are welcome to use the *names* you generate freely without attribution.
+You are welcome to use the *names* you generate freely without attribution, though
+a link would be nice when it's reasonable. :)